UniversalDevicesInc-PG3/udi-poly-notification/README.md

 Important!
 As of 3.5.2 sending to ISYPortal "devices" is deperacated.
 See [ISY Portal](#isy-portal)

+- 3.6.1: 06/15/2023
+  - Support _sys_notify_full and _sys_notify_short based on ISY Version
+    - Still need to support check for PG3x > 3.1.30 or PG3 >= 3.1.22 but not sure how to do that yet.
 - 3.6.0: 06/08/2023 (In Beta Only)
   - Convert to sys_notify_full to send full custom messages!
   - Only compatible with IoX 5.6.2 and above